 If you're wondering whether to use Time Machine or Mac Disk Utility to clone a Mac's Drive, let us clear the confusion for you.
 Time Machine is a built-in application to back up and make an up-to-date copy of the data you save on the Mac.
 Its unique feature is that it makes real-time backups to recover files easily whenever needed.
 When set-up for the first time, Time Machine performs a full backup of the Mac and its contents.
 Time Machine keeps, hourly, daily and monthly backups all categorized separately.

 If Time Machine can do so much, then why consider using Mac Disk Utility?

 To start the discussion, Mac Disk Utility is free and also comes built-in with every Mac OS version.
-It has various new features that makes it more suitable than the Time Machine.
-Say for example, its “Restore” option does something what is called block copy and make the entire cloning process swifter.
-It is also capable of making an almost cut to cut exact copy of the contents of the Drive.
-No important files, documents or data is left behind using Mac Disk Utility.
+It has various new features that make it more suitable than the Time Machine.
+Say, for example, its "Restore" option does something what is called block copy and make the entire cloning process swifter.
+It is also capable of making an almost cut to cut an exact copy of the contents of the Drive.
+No important files, documents, or data are left behind using Mac Disk Utility.
 It works in blocks and does not involve file to file transfer.